kojokwakye/etch-a-sketch/README.md

 8. Users can switch between the color picker and RGB modes to create different effects on the grid.

-# Minor additions
+## Additions

 1. Added a screenshot feature.

-2. Somehow mangaged to add a slider that changes the size of the grids.
+2. Somehow managed to add a slider that changes the size of the grids.
 Limit is 100 X 100